 Existing law authorizes, under certain circumstances, the suspension, expulsion or permanent expulsion of a pupil who attends a public school, charter school or university school for profoundly gifted pupils and who is at least 11 years of age.
 (NRS 388A.495, 388C.150, 392.466, 392.467) Existing law further provides that a pupil who is less than 11 years of age may be suspended, expelled or permanently expelled by the public school in which the pupil is enrolled if such a punishment is approved by the board of trustees of the school district.
-(NRS 392.466) Section 7 of this bill provides for the suspension, expulsion or permanent expulsion of certain pupils who are at least 11 years of age.
-Section 7: (1) provides that pupils who are less than 11 years of age may, following review and approval by certain school officials, be suspended in certain situations; and (2) prohibits, in general, the expulsion or permanent expulsion of a pupil who is less than 11 years of age.
+(NRS 392.466) [Sections 3, 4 and] Section 7 of this bill [provide] provides for the suspension, expulsion or permanent expulsion of certain pupils who are at least 11 years of age.
+[Sections 3, 4 and] Section 7: (1) [provide] provides that pupils who are less than 11 years of age may, following review and approval by certain school officials, be suspended in certain situations; and (2) [prohibit,] prohibits, in general, the expulsion or permanent expulsion of a pupil who is less than 11 years of age.
 Sections 3 and 4 apply these provisions to the discipline of certain pupils in charter schools and university schools for profoundly gifted pupils, respectively.